Advanced Vector Extensions: Assemblers supporting AVX-512

-AVX-VNNI
+AVX-VNNI, AVX-IFMA

 AVX-VNNI is a VEX-coded variant of the AVX512-VNNI instruction set extension.
-It provides the same set of operations, but is limited to 256-bit vectors and does not support any additional features of EVEX encoding, such as broadcasting, opmask registers or accessing more than 16 vector registers.
-This extension allows to support VNNI operations even when full AVX-512 support is not implemented in the processor.
+Similarly, AVX-IFMA is a VEX-coded variant of AVX512-IFMA.
+These extensions provide the same sets of operations as their AVX-512 counterparts, but are limited to 256-bit vectors and do not support any additional features of EVEX encoding, such as broadcasting, opmask registers or accessing more than 16 vector registers.
+These extensions allow for supporting VNNI and IFMA operations even when AVX-512 is not implemented in the processor.